ABC - Wilmington

-Each year in June, members of Wilmington Power Squadron (both power and sail, and even folks with no boat will drive to some land-based activities) get together and cruise for one week to various destinations around the Chesapeake Bay.
+Each year in June, members of America's Boating Club - Wilmington (both power and sail, and even folks with no boat will drive to some land-based activities) get together and cruise for one week to various destinations around the Chesapeake Bay.
 The cruise usually includes marina, stays along with raft-ups and on the hook nights.
 This caters to everyone's favorites, and makes sure we all get some shore leave!
 Dinners are a mix of ashore in a restaurant, or potluck style.

-Members: Please also use this email address to communicate any changes to Yearbook contact information.
+Members: Please use WSPSBoaters@gmail.com for changes to Yearbook contact information.

 “America’s Boating Club® is a registered trademark of the United States Power Squadrons®”